farazdurrani/OpenWRT-RaspberryPI/README.md

 When preping sdcard for raspberry pi from ubuntu, format it using:

 (BE CAREFUL, don't run this command if you don't know what's at /dev/sdb...) sudo mkfs.ext4 /dev/sdb

+When you start up the modem after a long time and if light blue light of your wireless adaptor is not blinking, thne you may need to do the following:

+MAKE SURE YOU ARE IN THE VICINITY OF ANY WIRELESS NETWORK, EVEN IF THERE'S NO INTERNET.
+1) ssh root@10.0.0.1.
+2) Go to Wireless section.
+3) Connect to any wireless.
+I forgot which radio it is that you use to connect to any wifi.
+I think it's radio 1.
+Always plug in the adaptor to the top left slot when looking from the front.
+4) Then look at the Network Tab on your computer and see if Rasperry Pi is broadcasting signals.
+That's it.